Think-and-Dev/gitbook-docs-test/docs/integration/redeeming-btc2x.md

 ### Bucket is not available:

-Currently, only the BTC2X bucket called 'X2' exists.
+Currently, only the RIF2X bucket called 'X2' exists.
 If it is called with another bucket, the transaction reverts with the error message: _Bucket is not available_.

 ### Bucket is not a base bucket:

-Currently, only the BTC2X bucket called 'X2' exists.
+Currently, only the RIF2X bucket called 'X2' exists.
 If you call the function with _C0_ bucket, the transaction reverts with the error message: _Bucket should not be a base type bucket_.

 ### Not enough gas:

-If the gas limit sent is not enough to run all the code needed to execute the transaction, the transaction will revert(again, returning all your funds except the fee paid to the network).
+If the gas limit sent is not enough to run all the code needed to execute the transaction, the transaction will revert (again, returning all your funds except the fee paid to the network).
 This may return an "out of gas" error or simply a "revert" error because of the usage of the proxy pattern.

 ## How-to